How CalPERS Sets Health Rates

 Ultimately, health premiums must be affordable and sustainable for members and employers as stated in the CalPERS Health Beliefs.

-Furthermore, the CalPERS Health Program is governed by the Public Employees' Medical and Hospital Care Act (PEMHCA), which requires that health premiums reasonably reflect the cost of the benefits provided.
+The CalPERS Health Program is governed by the Public Employees' Medical and Hospital Care Act (PEMHCA), which requires that health premiums reasonably reflect the cost of the benefits provided.
 PEMHCA also establishes contracting agencies' minimum health premium contributions based on annual adjustments in the Consumer Price Index-Urban.
 These unique protections benefit employers as well as members.

 Health Plan Evaluation

-The sustainability of the health program is the foremost consideration when reviewing proposed changes to benefits, coverage areas, and costs.
+The sustainability of the health program is the foremost consideration when reviewing proposed changes to plans, benefits, coverage areas, and costs.